Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/NagiosOrIcinga.rst

 Server Room Monitoring with Nagios or Icinga
 ============================================

+TODO: Top right is broken here, since there are no sections

 `Icinga <https://www.icinga.org/>`__ and `Nagios <http://www.nagios.org/>`__
 are computer system monitoring tools.
 Icinga is a fork of Nagios and is said to be backward compatible to Nagios.
-So we referring in the following examples to the Nagios API to be also compatible with Icinga.
+In the following examples we are reffering to the Nagios API to be also compatible with Icinga.

-These monitoring tools use so called plugins, instantiated as services to monitor processor load, memory utilization, software processes or physical values like temperature.
+These monitoring tools use plugins, instantiated as services to monitor processor load, memory utilization, software processes or physical values like temperature.
 Please refer to the respective documentation for more information.

-To create these monitoring services plugins are used.
+Plugins are used to create monitoring services.
 Plugins are programs with defined return codes (e.g. 0=OK, 1=Warning, 2=Critical, 3=Unknown).
 Their standard output is used by Nagios to get information about their state.
 Please refer to the
 `Nagios Developer Guidelines <http://nagiosplug.sourceforge.net/developer-guidelines.html#AEN76>`__ for more information.

-After the basic installation of Nagios we can start with the development of your own plugin.
-At first install the :ref:`bindings<api_bindings>` for your programming language.
+After the basic installation of Nagios you can start with the development of your own plugin.
+At first install the :ref:`bindings <api_bindings>` for your programming language.
 Next you can start to write your program considering the Nagios Developer Guidelines.

-For this example we have used the :ref:`Python Bindings <api_bindings_python>`.
+For this example we use the :ref:`Python Bindings <api_bindings_python>`.
-The program is based on a `Wiki project <http://www.tinkerunity.org/wiki/index.php/EN/Projects/IT_Infrastructure_Monitoring_-_Nagios_Plugin>`__ and uses the installed Temperature Bricklet to measure the ambient temperature and to warn for high temperatures.
+The program is based on a `Wiki project <http://www.tinkerunity.org/wiki/index.php/EN/Projects/IT_Infrastructure_Monitoring_-_Nagios_Plugin>`__ and uses the a Temperature Bricklet to measure the ambient temperature and to warn if high temperatures are detected.

 The small script, called *check_tf_temp.py*, uses the following interface: